topel-research-group/AlleleIsoformSpecificExpression/04_VariantCalling/README.md

-# Variant calling of reads for feeding into GATK ASEReadCounter
+# Variant calling of reads and downstream analysis

 ## Notes on best practices from Castel _et al._ (2015)